Eternal Champions: Challenge from the Dark Side: Gameplay

 Eternal Champions: Challenge from the Dark Side makes most special attacks use less of the special attack meter than in the previous game.
 There are also some special attacks that do not deplete the special attack meter.
 Combo attacks are also introduced, and jumping attacks can be linked to ground attacks and most normal attacks can be linked to other normal attacks.
 Mild "juggle" combos can also be executed by landing an additional hit on an already aerial opponent.

 The game also includes three new types of finishing moves.
 The first is a second "Overkill" in each stage, called "Sudden Death", that can be activated when the victim still has a little life left.
 The other two, "Vendetta" and "Cinekill", can be performed on a dazed opponent that has 20% or less of their life in the final round only.
 Sudden Deaths and Vendettas are often exceptionally gory, and the original Overkills were made gorier to match.
 During Overkills (and Sudden Deaths), the winning fighter is carried off the stage in a flash of light the moment the fateful blow was made.
 The game retains the stage-specific finishing moves called Overkills from the first Eternal Champions, and added ones for the new stages.
-These are performed by defeating the player's opponent in a way that ensures that they fall upon a certain area of ground.
+These are done by defeating the player's opponent in a way that ensures that they fall upon a certain area of ground.
 If they land in the right spot, the life bars disappear and some element of the background kills them.

 The Vendetta is performed by motion and button presses identical to those used in a Mortal Kombat Fatality.
 Each character (except the unlockable animal characters) has their own Vendetta and each is performed differently.

 Cinekills are triggered when the dominant player has earned (through successful combo attacks) temporarily unlimited inner strength/energy, the victim's health is 20% or lower, and the victim is stunned.
 In a Cinekill, the Dark Champion appears on the field and kills the victim in a full motion video cutscene that supposedly mimics the victim's greatest fear.
-Certain characters have the ability to combo into this style of finishing move, such as Trident who has an elaborate re-dizzy combo that culminates in a Cinekill.
+Certain characters have the ability to combo into this style of finishing move, such as Trident, who has an elaborate re-dizzy combo that culminates in a Cinekill.
 Only the base characters can receive Cinekills, though any character can trigger one.
 This type of finish activates automatically.